Barbara Lawrence Award for Best Student Presentation (oral or poster) and Paper

 1. Log in to the website and navigate to the conference "Abstract Submission" page.

 2. Click the "Submit Your Abstract Now" button and check the Barbara Lawrence Award Submission checkbox AND upload Proof of Student Status on the submission form.
 Note that you must be a current member and be registered for the conference OR you must have submitted an application for a Conference Travel Award or Conference Waiver, to be able to access the Abstract Submission form.
-Award application deadline is December 1.
-You must submit your abstract and proof of student status by December 15.
+The deadline to submit your abstract and proof of student status is January 12.

-3. If your abstract is accepted, your acceptance email will have instructions for how to submit the other required materials, which are due Monday April 8, 2024:
+3. If your abstract is accepted, your acceptance email will have instructions for how to submit your Prospectus and Statement of Authorship (if applicable), which are due Thursday, April 30.

 Please contact the Awards Coordinator at awards@ethnobiology.org if you have questions about the award or application requirements.
 For technical assistance with the website and/or application form, contact webmaster@ethnobiology.org.